qtanmarc/microservices-demo/README.md.md

 ```

 ## Gateway (Zuul)
-To start the gateway Zuulmicroservice "mail service", run the following command in the root folder.
+To start the gateway Zuul run the following command in the root folder.
 Any request to **8765:/api/user** will be now redirected to the ms-user micro-service
 ```
-mvnw spring-boot:run -pl ms-gatewaymail
+mvnw spring-boot:run -pl ms-gateway
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTI1MzU4NTMwLDk5MDMwOTgyNSwtNDQ2Mj
+eyJoaXN0b3J5IjpbMjEyMDQ0NDExNSw5MjUzNTg1MzAsOTkwMz
-E0OTUzLC0xODk1OTgxNTAxLC0xODM5MDM2NzA0LDU1OTc2MjUw
+A5ODI1LC00NDYyMTQ5NTMsLTE4OTU5ODE1MDEsLTE4MzkwMzY3
-NiwyMTQzOTYxODk5LDE4MzMzNDc1MzldfQ==
+MDQsNTU5NzYyNTA2LDIxNDM5NjE4OTksMTgzMzM0NzUzOV19
 -->